 1. What do you believe you’ll achieve as an engineering manager that you couldn’t achieve as an engineer?

 I believe my role as an engineering manager will make communication between clients and engineering teams easier for our company.
 In this position, I’ll help the clients understand the process and help the engineers understand the clients’ expectations.
 This will make it much easier to set the right budgets and expectations, so everyone’s satisfied with the outcome.
 I also look forward to offering my insight into the engineering talent at our company.

 2. What are the specifics of managing small teams versus large engineering teams?

 Managing small teams makes it much easier to communicate with each team member and focus on one project at a time.
-However, managing a large team makes for a large impact when it comes to research and development.
+However, managing a large team makes a large impact when it comes to research and development.